 7 RED FLASHES: This fault code indicates that the flame could not be established.
 This no-light condition occurred 3 times (2 retries) during the call for heat before locking out.
-Low gas pressure, faulty gas valve, faulty hot surface ignitor or burner problem may cause this.
-The furnace will lock out for one hour and then restart.
+Low gas pressure, faulty gas valve, dirty or faulty flame sensor, faulty hot surface ignitor or burner problem may cause this.

 8 RED FLASHES: This fault is indicated if the flame is lost 5 times (4 recycles) during the heating cycle.
-This could be caused by low gas pressure or faulty gas valve.
+This could be caused by low gas pressure, dirty or faulty flame sensor or faulty gas valve.
 The furnace will lock out for one hour and then restart.

 9 RED FLASHES: Indicates reversed line voltage polarity or grounding problem.
 Both heating and cooling operations will be affected.
 Check polarity at furnace and branch.
-Check furnace grounding.
+Check furnace grounding including the transformer ground.
 Check that flame probe is not shorted to chassis.

-10 RED FLASHES: Gas valve energized with no call for heat.
+10 RED FLASHES: Gas flow with no call for heat.
 Check gas valve and gas valve wiring.

 11 RED FLASHES: This indicates that a primary or auxiliary limit switch has opened its normally-closed contacts and has remained open for more than five minutes.
 This condition is usually caused by a failed blower motor or blower wheel.
+Cycle power (24 VAC) to the control to reset the hard lockout condition after correcting the failure condition.